Lockdowns during the height of the pandemic were devastating to the U.S. ad industry, as they were for the economy and society as a whole.

 Our view is that the worst may be already behind us.
 This is based on the rapid recovery as shown by this analysis, along with the underlying health of the U.S. economy and the trajectory of media trends.

-To read our full analysis of the impact of Covid on the U.S. ad market, including how major media platforms performed and how leading product categories adapted their spend, please use the form below to download a copy of our whitepaper, The SMI Covid-19 Advertising Rebound Report.
+You can read our full analysis of the impact of Covid on the U.S. ad market, including how major media platforms performed and how leading product categories adapted their spend below.